ZoeLeBlanc/is310-computing-humanities-2022/_materials/intro_python_git/01-git-github.md

 2. Clone that repository to your local computer following [https://shane-et-al.github.io/git_slab/#creatingcloning-a-repository](https://shane-et-al.github.io/git_slab/#creatingcloning-a-repository).
 3. Enter your repository and add in a new file using `touch` and `echo` commands.
 4. Save your file and commit your changes using `git add` and `git commit`.
-5. Try getting your file onto Github using mergin and pushing your changes using `git push`.
+5. Try getting your file onto Github using merging and pushing your changes using `git push`.

-*Feel free to use the git cheetsheat from Github [https://education.github.com/git-cheat-sheet-education.pdf](https://education.github.com/git-cheat-sheet-education.pdf)*
+*Feel free to use the git cheatsheat from Github [https://education.github.com/git-cheat-sheet-education.pdf](https://education.github.com/git-cheat-sheet-education.pdf)*

 ## Git & Github Assignment